-- Mobility, Plurilingualism and Intercultural Communication in a Globalised World (10 credits)
+- Mobility, Plurilingualism & Intercultural Communications (10 credits)

-Teaching is conducted in small group classes and seminars allowing maximum student input and interaction which are crucial to advancing the students' learning across the four language skills at both a receptive and productive level, namely speaking and writing, and reading and listening.
+Language teaching is conducted in small group classes allowing maximum student interaction, which is crucial to advancing the students' learning across the four skills of speaking, writing, reading and listening.
+To favor those in employment, two of the three academic core modules of the programme will be fully delivered online, while the third one will be made available (on request) to students unable to attend classes via online recordings.
 Assessment of learning is done through various modalities, including continuous assessment through student presentations and written assessments, as well as end-of-semester written and oral examinations and term papers in the form of essays and reports.

-Students will also complete a 12-16 week work placement (10 credits) which will offer them the opportunity to practically apply their learning in a live work environment.
-Past students have completed placements in organisations such as Samco, Glanbia, Amazon, UCC Language Centre, Kingsley Hotel and Corcadorca working in the areas of marketing, sales, customer service, administration and event management.
+Students will also complete a 12-16 week work placement which will offer them the opportunity to practically apply their learning in a live work environment.

 Students are encouraged to attend the many cultural events scheduled throughout the year and there are also opportunities for progression.
 Students graduating from the Higher Diploma can apply for a range of MA courses in languages including Translation Studies, Applied Linguistics or Languages and Cultures should they wish to continue their studies.